pushkal1234/TTS_Tacotron2_Tensorflow/README.md

 4) Run python eval.py regularly during training.

+# File description

+1) model_hyperparameters.py --> includes all hyper parameters that are needed.

+2) Model_synthesis.py --> creates sliced sound files from raw sound data, and constructs necessary information.

+3) Data_preprocessing.py --> loads vocabulary, training/evaluation data.

+4) load_data_LJSpeech.py --> loads data and put them in queues so multiple mini-bach data are generated in parallel.

+5) utils.py --> has several custom operational functions.

+6) modules.py --> contains building blocks for encoding/decoding networks.

+7) networks.py --> has three core networks, that is, encoding, decoding, and postprocessing network.

+8) train_data.py --> is for training.

+9) evaluation.py --> is for sample synthesis.

 # Sample Synthesis

 Run python synthesize.py and check the files in samples.

 I had generated the samples for inference and testing after training it for 200k steps

+# Requirements

+1) NumPy >= 1.11.1

+2) TensorFlow == 1.2

+3) librosa

+4) tqdm